How to know whether my blog post will attract traffic or not

 One of the evergreen topics for discussions in the blogging world is SEO, and especially the various ways of attracting bless of the all-pervading search engines to one’s own site or blog.
 There are various ways to approach this problem, some of the popular ones are:

-3. Getting Link juice through social media marketing.
+- Getting link juice through social media marketing i.e creating backlinks.

-4. Hiring SEO experts or web designers to get some arcane suggestions.
+- Hiring SEO experts or web designers to get some more arcane suggestions.

-But lost in these technical fads, people are forgetting one basic foundation upon which the internet is built: CONTENT IS KING.
+But lost in these technical details, folks are forgetting one basic foundation upon which the Internet is built: Content is King.
 Yes, the sad truth is that Google (or Yahoo/Bing for that matter) cannot be fooled by any of these tools in the long term.
 Doing some social media marketing on Facebook might place your article on #1 position for a short period of time, but sooner or later, Google will figure out whether your content is actually worth it or not.

-But I can certainly help you with the second question!
-Doing some research on this matter and performing a topic-wise traffic analysis of my own blog, has proven to me this one thing: CONTENT IS KING.
-So, my method of figuring out whether your article/post will rock or not, is based upon this simple canon.
+But I can help you with the second question.
+Doing some research on this matter and performing a topic-wise traffic analysis of my blog has proven this one thing: Content is King.
+So, my method of figuring out whether an article/post will rock or not, is based upon this simple canon.
 Once you decide the topic and subject-matter of your next blog post, do this simple reality check before you even bother drafting it:

-Almost every Googler is looking for a specific solution for a problem or issue, be it shopping for a product, knowing a url address or researching something.
-So, your next post or article should solve that problem in order to pass the CONTENT test.
-To get a quick idea of the competition, perform a Google search from the point of view of your potential Googler!
+Almost every googler is looking for a specific solution for a problem or issue, be it shopping for a product, knowing a URL address or researching something.
+So, your next post or article should solve that problem in order to pass the content test.
+To get a quick idea of the competition, perform a google search from the perspective of your potential googler!
 A glance at the results will instantly tell you whether this problem is already solved, and by how many.

 For instance, before publishing this article, I did this simple Google search: